Shabir-Ahmad-Sediqi/Todo-app/README.md

 ## Features

-- Add, edit, delete tasks
+- Add, edit,, delete tasks
 - Mark tasks as completed
 - Responsive UI built with React and Tailwind CSS
 - Backend API with Express.js and Sequelize Postgres